Melissa Doi: Phone call and death

 At 08:46 a.m., American Airlines Flight 11 crashed into the North Tower of the World Trade Center.
-Doi, who was on the 83rd floor of the South Tower, was initially in a state of confusion, having thought that a bomb had exploded.
+Doi, who was on the 83rd floor of the South Tower, initially believed a bomb had exploded.
 Doi and some of her colleagues made their way down the stairs to the 44th floor sky lobby of the South Tower.
 At the 44th floor, announcements were made that the South Tower was safe, and that occupants should return to their offices.

 Doi, unaware of the coming danger, stepped inside of a nearly-full elevator, which took her to the 78th floor sky lobby.
 Doi's relatives suspect that United Airlines Flight 175 struck the South Tower "right after" Doi arrived at the sky lobby.

 The South Tower was hit by United Airlines Flight 175 at 9:03 a.m.
-According to Scott Pelley, Doi and five other people were trapped on the 83rd floor, where IQ Financial Systems was located.
+According to Scott Pelley, Doi and five others were trapped on the 83rd floor, where IQ Financial Systems was located.
 The right wing of the aircraft had ripped in to the 83rd floor, where Doi's office was located.

-Melissa Doi made an emergency call from the 83rd floor of the South Tower at 9:17 a.m.
+Doi made an emergency call at 9:17 a.m.
 During the call, the operator tried to keep Doi calm and extract information from her.
-Doi mentioned having trouble breathing, and the intense heat coming from the floor, and asked the operator if anyone was coming to rescue her.
+Doi said she and her group were located at the southern facade, along Liberty Street.
+She mentioned breathing troubles, thick smoke, and an intense heat coming from the floor, and asked if anyone was coming to rescue her.
 At the time, Battalion Chief Orio Palmer and several other firefighters were rising toward Doi, having made it to the 78th floor.
-Doi described hearing voices, which she assumed were her rescuers, however it is unclear what she heard.
+Doi described hearing voices, which she assumed were her rescuers; it is unclear what she actually heard.
 According to Scott Pelley, it is plausible that she heard Chief Orio Palmer and the men who accompanied him in a nearby stairwell.